jjvanzon/JJs-Reference-Architecture/code-style.md

 ```

 Reason:
 External things might otherwise become dependent on code, that was not meant to have so many links to it.
-Managing dependency between parts seems quite a concern in software programming.
+Managing dependency between parts seems quite a concern in software.

 ### Explicit Access Modifiers

-Using explicit access modifiers (except for interface members).

 <table><tr><th>Recommended</th><th>Less Preferred</th></tr><tr><td markdown="1">